 Both new apps and app updates offer new avenues or ways to engage an entirely new audience.
 For example, consider uploading your law firm’s podcast or webinar recording to Instagram TV (IGTV).
-You could even create a video checklist on TikTok.
+You could even create a video checklist on TikTok or host a Room on Clubhouse.
 The point is to explore what’s new and don’t count anything out.

 11. Extend your reach by collaborating with influencers.